ouvaa/ouvaa.github.io/docs/phrases.md

 - **Where can I find a taxi?**
   - vhe i seak teksi?
+    (teksi is pay-car so maybe can be called day-kar)

 - **I would like to make a reservation.**
   - i van mek lesef